cyberscribe/d20datascience/README.md

 ## Existing Research

-There have been a number (e.g. [here](http://surfarcher.blogspot.com/2014/12/d-5e-monsters-part-10-construction-cr.html) and [here](http://blogofholding.com/?p=7338)) of mathematical analyses of the relationship between player or character attributes and challenge rating, conducted in an attempt to challenge and simplify the published formula for calculating the challenge rating of a custom-built creature.
-However, to date I am not aware of any analyses that simulate combat computationally and/or use machine learning in an attempt to infer these relationships.
+There have been a number (e.g. [here](http://surfarcher.blogspot.com/2014/12/d-5e-monsters-part-10-construction-cr.html) and [here](http://blogofholding.com/?p=7338)) of mathematical analyses of the relationship between player or character attributes and challenge rating, conducted in an attempt to both test and simplify the published formula for calculating the challenge rating of a custom-built creature.
+[Matteo Ferla](http://home-matteo-ferla.a3c1.starter-us-west-1.openshiftapps.com/dnd) has programmed an extensive simulation of combat and drawn some conclusions.
+However, to date I am not aware of any analyses that simulate combat computationally on a wide scale in an attempt to infer these relationships using linear regression and machine learning.

 ## Methodology